 Which one do I choose?

 Not sure which to go with?
 It’s a question of market focus when it comes to business-level translation.

 If you are a local business, here’s a tip.
 The answer to choosing between globalization and localization is the latter.
 No question about it.
 If you are a global business, however, it is much more complicated.

-It’s crucial to have a globalized product, website or content that will act as the prime reference.
+It’s crucial to have a globalized product, website, or content that will act as the prime reference.
 This globalized version will be the source of all your localization efforts.

-Once you finish the globalization of your business, you would want to move towards localization efforts.
+Once you finish the globalization of your business, you will want to move towards localization efforts.
 Adapt localization according to your target markets.
 What is the scope of your localization and its timeline for your business?
 It depends on your approach.

 If you think it is, go for localization.
 Even then, it’s crucial to start with a robust and globalized foundation.

 In either situation, it’s useful to have a translation and localization team that can do both.

 English is not everyone’s language of choice.
 The question of globalization vs localization is less a matter of choosing one over the other as it is a matter of fulfilling your needs.

 If you are going for a specific locale, localization is the key.
 If you are planning to go global, start globalizing.
 Localize only when you get a local audience that is worth translating for.